coderefinery/DEPRECATED-software-licensing/talk.md

 There are *many* licenses, but you should not be creative.  **Use the most common** for your situation, license proliferation is a real problem.
+- a bad example of a license [JSON license](https://www.json.org/license.html)

 http://choosealicense.com